deathgrindfreak/demonbird/README.md

 DemonBird
 =======
 DemonBird is a metal-inspired flappy bird clone.
-Right now, it uses some stock flappy bird images, but as soon as my artist collaborator gets off his ass I'll include the new images.
+Right now, it uses some stock flappy bird images, but as soon as my artist collaborator gets around to making them, I'll include the new images.

-In an attempt to be at least a little original, I've made the colors of the tetrominoes and the board correspond to the [Solarized](http://ethanschoonover.com/solarized) dark color scheme

-Also, this project is still a work in progress and is buggy as hell, so feel free to add to it if you'd like.
+Also, this project is still a work in progress and is pretty buggy, so feel free to add to it if you'd like.

 ![DemonBird](demo.png?raw=true "DemonBird")